Three things to know about Ohio State vs. Rutgers - NewsBreak

 The Knights were coming off of a 2-10 season in 2019 when Schiano, a former Ohio State assistant, took over, and he was able to nudge them to one victory more.
 Last season was another jump, to 5-8, which included a bowl loss to Wake Forest.
 It was Rutgers’ first postseason trip since winning the 2014 Quick Lane Bowl.

-In his first stint in New Brunswick, from 2001 to ’11, Schiano guided Rutgers to seven or more victories in six seasons, including an 11-2 record in 2006 when the Knights ascended as high as seventh in the AP poll.Trumbull County woman jailed on child endangering charge
+In his first stint in New Brunswick, from 2001 to ’11, Schiano guided Rutgers to seven or more victories in six seasons, including an 11-2 record in 2006 when the Knights ascended as high as seventh in the AP poll.Ohio Stadium turns 100, gets historical marker status

 “He’s an excellent motivator, creates great relationships with his players,” Day said of Schiano.
 “Really can drive his whole program at a high level.
 I think he’s an excellent leader.”